Starignus/Python_Workshop_ICAH/README.md

 #### Windows

 1. Open the  [Anaconda](http://continuum.io/downloads) download website.
-2. Download the default Python 2.x installer (If you are not use to the command line commands download the graphical installer).
+2. Download the default Python 2.x installer (If you are not used to the command line commands, download the graphical installer).
 3. Use all of the defaults for installation __except__ make sure to check **Make Anaconda the default Python.**

 #### Mac OS X

 1. Open the  [Anaconda](http://continuum.io/downloads) download website.
-2. Download the default Python 2.x installer (If you are not use to the command line commands download the graphical installer).
+2. Download the default Python 2.x installer (If you are not used to the command line commands, download the graphical installer).
 3. Use all of the defaults for installation.

 #### Linux

 1. Open the  [Anaconda](http://continuum.io/downloads) download website.
 2. Download the default Python 2.x installer, save it in your home folder.
 3. Install Python 2.x using all of the defaults for installation.
 (Installation requires using the shell.
-If you aren't comfortable doing the installation yourself stop here and request help.)
+If you aren't comfortable doing the installation yourself, stop here and request help.)
 4. Open a terminal window.
 5. Type
 ``` bash
 bash Anaconda-
 ```
 and then press tab.
 The name of the file you just downloaded should appear.
 6. Press enter.
 You will follow the text-only prompts.
-When there is a colon at the bottom of the screen press the down arrow to move down through the text.
+When there is a colon at the bottom of the screen, press the down arrow to move down through the text.
 Type ``yes`` and press enter to approve the license.
 Press enter to approve the default location for the files.
 Type ``yes`` and press enter to prepend Anaconda to your PATH (this makes the Anaconda distribution the default Python).

 #### Checking our installation is working.